hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 <span style="color: gray">*:If you don't see it, shame on you!
 It's in front of the `prc` on line 3.
 The squiggly character called an ampersand.*</span>

 What this does is it calls the `to_proc` method on the variable.
 Our previous example worked, but what if we don't always have a proc object to pass in as an argument?
 Or what if we wanted to do something other than subtract the first number by 5?
 We would have to create yet another proc object and then pass that in as an argument.
 There must be a handier way to do it.
 And there is!
 It's the ampersand symbol that allows us to do just that.

 So let's say we don't have an explicit proc object to pass into the method, but we do know what we want to do inside the block.
 We can write it like this:

 {% highlight ruby %}
 add_or_subtract(5, 4) { |num| num - 2 }
 #=> 3
 {% endhighlight %}

 The ampersand makes passing the proc in as a variable optional, and looks for a block following the method call.
 If there is, then it stores the block into `prc` so that we can use it for something else if we wanted to.
-If there isn't, then
+If there isn't, then it remains as `nil`.

 Similarly, we might never create a proc object before calling our method, and sometimes we want the prc to default into something if it doesn't have a block following it.
 Here's an example: